rcoffie/simple-blog-app/README.md

 * You can also comment on post and also like and unlike the post

 # Note:
 There is also admin privilege for superuser.
-It can be accessed by only the superuse.
+It can be accessed by only the superuser.
 Passwords are hashed wich makes it more secure against threat.
 Only superuser can make a post.